Do not touch!

-‘I was banned from watching that!’ was her reply.
-It’s a reply I’ve heard about a dozen times during my lifetime.
-I was free to watch it.
-I couldn’t wait until the next episode.
-Tuesday evenings were when I got my weekly Grange Hill fix.
+‘I WAS banned from watching that!’ was her reply – a reply I’ve heard about a dozen times during my lifetime.
+As for me, Tuesday evenings were when I got my weekly Grange Hill fix.

 The fictional school had all sort of characters – funny pupils, the bully, pupils with issues at home, issues with drugs (remember the ‘just say no’ campaign?), violence, horrible teachers, honest teachers – the list could go on.
 I will summarise by saying that Grange Hill contained 3 categories – the Good, Bad and Ugly.